Baby Tilting Head to One Side Teething: Why & When To Worry

 Baby Ear Infection Treatment

 Whether it’s a mild ear infection or one that produces a high-grade fever, your child’s pediatrician should know how to treat it properly.
-Some common treatments include:

-• Antibiotics: The pediatrician may prescribe antibiotics Give the medication as prescribed for as long as the doctor says is necessary.
+• Antibiotics: The pediatrician may prescribe antibiotics.
+Give the medication as prescribed for as long as the doctor says is necessary.

 • Other medications: If your child is fussy or uncomfortable, the pediatrician may recommend Tylenol or Motrin to treat discomfort.
 Fever alone is not harmful and does not have to be treated.